 There are, however, some downsides to sharing your bed with your cat.
 Cats can store and track bacteria on their paws from the litter box; bacteria that has no business on your bed!
 Pets have been known to transmit parasites and diseases like meningitis to the humans they sleep with.
 Although these occurrences are rare, it's important to make sure your cat is healthy and has clean paws before he nuzzles his way under your covers.

-Because cats tend to be nocturnal animals, sharing your bed with your cat can lead to many restless nights.
+Because cats are crepuscular, meaning active around dawn and twilight, sharing your bed with your cat can lead to many restless nights.
 If your cat wants to get up at 3 a.m. and walk around the house, you'll have to make sure to leave your bedroom door open or else he'll cry next to the door until he's freed.
 He may also take this time to walk on your body or constantly adjust himself until he finds that purrfect spot once more.
 To avoid such restlessness, try playing with and feeding your cat right before bedtime.
 This should get him good and ready for a full night of sleep.

 If your cat is healthy and a good nighttime sleeper, pull back the covers and let kitty in!
 Slumber with your cat is sure to bring both of you a little more love, comfort and peace.